Editorial: Legislators should power through gridlock

 After years of total control in Topeka, Republicans still sound slightly baffled at the notion that they might have to make concessions to the minority party.
 From the sound of Topeka Capital-Journal reporter Tim Carpenter’s story, they were in no mood to cut deals.
 But Democrats also were entirely aware of the power given them by last session’s law and seemed determined to hold out, regardless of the wishes of a clear majority on the panel.

 Yes, the bids from the contractors were different.
 Yes, there were questions about past business relationships.
-No doubt outside interests had their preferences on contractors.
+No doubt outside interests may have influenced preferences for contractors.
 But this is the very substance of governing.
 This is what voters sent lawmakers from both parties to Topeka to do.

 While Senate President Susan Wagle suggested the council might not be able to meet again this year, and that the Legislature would have to take up another bill, that sounds excessive and protracted.